kshashank03/data-science-projects/README.md

 # Data Science Portfolio

 Welcome to my GitHub Repository.
-This is where you can follow me on my journey from a know-nothing Chem major to a Data Scientist.
+This is where you can follow me on my journey to become a Data Scientist.

 Given that Data Science is a multi-disciplinary profession, I'll be posting not only full projects, but projects that tackle various aspects of the Data Science pipeline